simbu175/MinIO_DuckDB_Hudi/README.md

 ## **License**
 This project is licensed under the MIT License.
+This entire setup is inspired from this original [blog](https://blog.min.io/duckdb-and-minio-for-a-modern-data-stack/).
 Acknowledgments to the teams behind [MinIO](https://min.io/docs/minio/linux/developers/python/API.html) and [DuckDB](https://duckdb.org/docs/sql/introduction).